chrisknox97/bikesharing/README.md

 #### Looking at our Tableau Visualizations we can infer the following conclusions:

-* Men Tend to Use Bike-Sharing Programs Signifcantly More Than Women.
+* Men Tend to Use Citibike Bike-Sharing Programs Signifcantly More Than Women.
 * During the Week, Ridership Is Greatest During Times That Correlate With Job Commutes.
 * During the Weekend, Ridership Is Spread Out Amongst The Middle of the Day and Ridership Begins To Spike Later.
 * Gender Does Not Play a Significant Role in Ridership